Deducteam/isabelle_dedukti/README.md

 The `examples` directory contains a `Makefile` that provides various targets automating the building and the translation of an Isabelle session specified by an argument of the form `SESSION=$session`:
 - build: makes Isabelle export the proofs
+- dk: translates Isabelle proofs to Dedukti files
+- dko: checks the obtained Dedukti files
 - lp: translates Isabelle proofs to Lambdapi files
 - lpo: checks the obtained Lambdapi files
 - v: translates the Lambdapi files to Rocq
 - vo: checks the obtained Rocq files
-- dk: translates Isabelle proofs to Dedukti files
-- dko: checks the obtained Dedukti files

-By default, translated files are created in the `output` sub-directory.

 Find out all the possible targets and variables that can be setup by running `make` with no arguments.

+The translation to Rocq is work in progress.

 ## Performances